 For first and second graders, the amount of written work increases to two workbook pages for each lesson.
 One page provides practice with the topic of the lesson while the second page is for review.
 In the first-grade course, many of the workbook’s 256 pages feature pictorial problem solving rather than only numbers.

-With core lessons for only four days, you can use the fifth day for an optional enrichment lesson each week.
+With core lessons for only four days, you can use the fifth day for an optional enrichment lesson.
 Enrichment lessons include a warm-up session for review, counting practice, and memory work.
 You might follow the warm-up by reading the recommended picture book with your child.
 You might also use the other enrichment activities to help children understand how they can use math in everyday life.
-These activities could include projects, field trips, the “Make 10 Bowling” game, or interactive play, such as pretend store.
+These activities include projects, field trips, the “Make 10 Bowling” game, or interactive play, such as playing pretend store.

 Before beginning First Grade Math with Confidence, children need to know how to count to at least 10, write numbers up to 10, identify basic shapes, and solve simple addition or subtraction word problems with manipulatives.
 First Grade Math with Confidence teaches numbers up to 100, addition facts to 100, subtraction facts with minuends up to 20, equal and congruent shapes, place value to the hundreds, measurement (inches, feet, meters, and centimeters), the calendar, telling time, money (coins and bills), and mental math.